LuckPerms/LuckPerms/README.md

 # LuckPerms
-A (fairly bad) permissions implementation for Bukkit/BungeeCord.
+A permissions implementation for Bukkit/BungeeCord.

 ## Features
 * **Group inheritance** - users can be members of multiple groups, groups can inherit other groups